janba/GEL/doc/PyGEL_deployment.md

 `cd GEL; mkdir build; cd build; cmake .. ; make -j 12`

-having executed these commands, we have a version of PyGEL that we can install by issuing two more commands which creates a wheel package and installs it somewhere in our Python site-package library presumably.
+However, note that PyGEL relies on GLFW, so that library must be installed for the above to work.
+Having executed these commands, we have a version of PyGEL that we can install by issuing two more commands which creates a wheel package and installs it somewhere in our Python site-package library presumably.

 `python setup.py bdist_wheel`

 `pip install dist/<something>.whl`

-However, note that PyGEL relies on GLFW, so that library must be installed for the above to work.
 Moreover, this installation will often only work on the local machine precisely since we don’t necessarily have GLFW installed on the next machine we try.

 Make sure to manually put the GLFW package inside the build folder next to `libPyGEL.dylib` and name it `libglfw.3.dylib`